Master of Science in Exercise Physiology Program Admission Process

 Applications and credentials for admission to the Master of Science in Exercise Physiology program must be submitted for processing to the Carroll University Office of Admission.
 Applications are reviewed case-by-case on a monthly basis, continuously throughout the year and prior to the start of the fall term (September).
 Each cohort commences in the fall semester only.
 As decisions are made on applications, applicants are notified through the Office of Admission.
 Applicants must be eligible to return in good standing (be free of academic or disciplinary probation) to all institutions previously attended.

-Carroll University will review two types of applicants into the M.S. in Exercise Physiology Program:
+Carroll University will review three types of applicants into the M.S. in Exercise Physiology Program: